 The alpha wolf doesn’t exist.
 It’s a myth based on a 1947 study of captive wolves from different families.

 In the wild a wolf pack is made of a mother, father, and their juvenile pups less than 3 years old1.
-If you put an outsider wolf into this family, the outsider realizes he doesn’t belong and tries to escape.
+Zoos would capture an intact wolf pack family, put it in an enclosure, then add an outsider wolf or two.
+The outsider realizes he doesn’t belong and tries to escape.
 But he can’t because he’s confined, so there’s a continuous fight for dominance.

-This myth was published and promoted in our culture for decades.
-Fortunately science is self-correcting.
+This myth was published and promoted for decades.
 In 1999 a former proponent of the alpha wolf theory, L. David Mech, issued a correction.
-Scientists occasionally have to say Oops and they issue a correction, and not on the back page of the newspaper.
+Scientists occasionally have to say Oops and issue a correction, and not on the back page of the newspaper.
 They stand at a podium in front of hundreds of their peers and say I was wrong, and this is how and why it happened.
-When was the last time a politician or theologian had the courage to do that?
+When was the last time a politician or theologian had this kind of courage?